jess-of-the-woods/tid_til/processing.md

 ________________

 Rectangle:

 `rect(200,200,200,200 );`

-first two are x,y coordinates for the position. determines the top left corner of shape. second two are width & height
+First two are x,y coordinates for the position.
+Determines the top left corner of shape.
+Second two are width & height

 _____

 Ellipse:

 `ellipse(20, 20, 140, 130);`

 ____